pborgesEdgeX/Video-RTSP-Streaming-/README.md

 $ ./deploy_consumer_edge.sh <USERNAME>
 ```

-## Adding your IP
+## Adding your Algorithms
 If you wish to modify the consumer, go ahead and cd into the /consumer folder.
-In there, you will find the main.py file.
+In there, you can find the main.py file.
 Add your own custom ML/DL algorithms where you have direct access to the image pixels in the get_stream() function:
 ```
 feed = msg.value.get("pix")
 ```